Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 8. Learn to say no to people who entice you to make debt

-Nearly every week we receive calls from companies who are offering us ‘’great deals’’.
-If you have any financial ‘’savvy’’ you will realize they are actually enticing you to go deeper into debt.
-If a cell phone company calls you to offer you a new phone or contract, say no. If a bank calls you to offer you a higher overdraft on your credit card – say no. If you receive the offer of a clothing store card with promises of spend R 1000 and receive a voucher for R 400 – say no. These are all ways they try and get you to purchase more stuff you don’t’ need and can’t afford.
+We receive calls from companies offering us ‘’great deals’’ every week.
+If you have any financial ‘’savvy,’’ you will realize they entice you to go deeper into debt.
+Say no if a cell phone company calls you to offer you a new phone or contract.
+If a bank calls you to offer you a higher overdraft on your credit card – say no. If you receive the offer of a clothing store card with promises of spending R 1000 and receive a voucher for R 400 – say no. These are all ways they try to get you to purchase more stuff you don’t need and can’t afford.
 Get rid of store cards that allow you to buy on credit.
 Most of the time, you will buy more than you can afford.
 Learn to pay cash.
 If you don’t have cash, you don’t buy.

 Be wary of people calling you to invest in schemes to make a quick buck.
 Making money is always hard work.
-There is no such thing as getting rich quick.
+There is no such thing as getting rich quickly.
 Do not be enticed to invest in online schemes.
-Never pay money into bank accounts of people that you met online.
-There are more than 500 000 predators online daily that are looking for soft targets.
+Never pay money into the bank accounts of people that you meet online.
+More than 500,000 predators online daily are looking for soft targets.

 10. Do not lend money to anyone